jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) the polling day appointed in the writ:
   (b) the nomination day appointed in the writ:
   (c) the requirements for submitting nominations of candidates.
-(2) Every notice given under subsection (1) must be in a form approved by the Chief Electoral Officer.
+(2) Every notice given under subsection (1) must be in a form approved by the Electoral Commission.

 **Nominations**

 ### 143 Nominations of candidates for electoral districts
-(1) Any person qualified under this Act may, with his or her consent, be nominated as a constituency candidate for election for any electoral district, by not fewer than 2 registered electors of that district, by a nomination paper on a form provided by the Chief Electoral Officer.
+(1) Any person qualified under this Act may, with his or her consent, be nominated as a constituency candidate for election for any electoral district, by not fewer than 2 registered electors of that district, by a nomination paper on a form provided by the Electoral Commission.
 (2) Consent to the nomination of any person shall, subject to subsection (3), be given by that person in writing or, where the Returning Officer has facilities for the receipt of facsimile transmissions, by facsimile transmission, but such consent need not be given at the time when the nomination paper is lodged.
-(3) Where any person is for the time being outside New Zealand, his or her consent, for the purposes of subsection (2), may be signified to the Returning Officer in any manner approved by the Chief Electoral Officer.
+(3) Where any person is for the time being outside New Zealand, his or her consent, for the purposes of subsection (2), may be signified to the Returning Officer in any manner approved by the Electoral Commission.
 (3A) If a nomination paper is lodged with the Returning Officer under subsection (1) in relation to a candidate for a political party, and the political party has a logo registered under section 67A, then in the following cases a copy of the logo may be submitted to the Returning Officer for inclusion on the ballot paper in accordance with section 150(13):
   (a) in the case of a general election,—
     (i) if the political party is not registered under Part 4; or